datacarpentry/image-processing/episodes/06-thresholding.md

 all of the code should be familiar, and in fact, it may seem simpler than the code we have worked on thus far, because we are not displaying any of the images with this program.
-Our program here is intended to run and produce its result -- a measure of the root mass in the image -- without human intervention.
+Our program here is intended to run and produce its numeric result -- a measure of the root mass in the image -- without human intervention.

 ~~~
 '''
  * Python program to determine root mass, as a ratio of pixels in the
  * root system to the number of pixels in the entire image.
+ *
+ * usage: python RootMass.py <filename> <kernel-size>
 '''
 import cv2, sys